YINWIZHANG/yinwei_zhang.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mechanical Engineering, Jinchu University of Technology, 2016
 * M.S. in Engineering Management, The University of Arizona, 2018
-* M.S. in Statistics, The University of Arizona, 2022
+* M.S. in Statistics, The University of Arizona, 2022 (expected)
 * Ph.D in Industrial Engineering, The University of Arizona, 2022 (expected)

 Work experience